This post contains affiliate links. We may earn a commission if you buy through these links.

 Based on the Cormac McCarthy novel, The Road offers a grim depiction of the United States after an apocalyptic event leaves the country completely devastated ecologically.

-The Road offers significant moral and philosophical undertones of guidance in a lawless world that offer a vast layer of complexity alongside a stalwart cinematographic effort.
+The Road offers significant moral and philosophical undertones of guidance in a lawless world that offers a vast layer of complexity alongside a stalwart cinematographic effort.
 Moreover, a significant takeaway viewers can come to understand is the importance of reverie and happy memories when obstacles seem too great to overcome.

 Cast Away (2000)